 At its meeting of 25th August of 1997, the Supreme Council for Science and Technology (SCST), taking into consideration this agile requirement, has come to some crucial decisions related to establishing the national system of innovation.
 These decisions has constituted the Turkey's Agenda for the years 1997-1998, that can also be called as an 'action plan', in Science and Technology Policy Implementation.
-At its meeting of 2nd June of 1998, the SCST made some additions and amendments to these decisions (see Box II for the main articles of the Agenda).
+At its meeting of 2nd June of 1998, the SCST made some additions and amendments to these decisions (see Box III for the main articles of the Agenda).

-Box II
+Box III

-Turkey's Agenda for the Years 1997-1998 in Science and Technology Policy Implementation
+Turkey's Agenda for the Years 1997-1998

+in Science and Technology Policy Implementation ()

-- 1. Devising a Master Plan for Establishing the National Information Network - 2.
-Establishing The National Academic Network and Information Center - 3.
-Legal, Administrative and Technical Arrangements for Spreading The Electronic Trade in Turkey - 4.
-Issuing The Law of Technology Development Districts - 5.
-New Legislative and Institutional Arrangements for the Management of Brainpower Resources: - Improving all Universities to a Level of Universal Quality on Higher Education and Scientific Research - Preparation of the Research Personnel Legislation - Training Academic Personnel; Encouraging Research; Improvement of Scholarship Systems for Doctorate and Post-Doctorate - 6.
-Stimulating the Researches in the Fields of Social Sciences and Humanities - 7.
-Issuing the Law of National Accreditation Council of Turkey - 8.
-New Legislation for Restructuring the Public Research Institutions - 9.
-Constituting National Research and Development Budget - 10.
-New Arrangements Pertaining to the Decree of Government Assistance for R&D Activities Conducted by Industrial Enterprises - 11.
-Measures for Spreading the Venture Capital Investment Partnerships - 12.
-Technology and Innovation Support for the Small and Medium Sized [Industrial] Enterprises (SMEs) - 13.
-Establishing University-Industry Cooperative Research Centers - 14.
-Reviewing the Government Procurement Policy in Respect of Encouraging the Industrial Research in Turkey
+1. Devising a Master Plan for Establishing the National Information Infrastructure

+2. Establishing The National Academic Network and Information Center

+3. Legal, Administrative and Technical Arrangements for Spreading The Electronic Trade in Turkey

+- 4. Issuing The Law of Technology Development Districts - 5.
+New Legislative and Institutional Arrangements for the Management of Brainpower Resources: - Improving all Universities to a Level of Universal Quality on Higher Education and Scientific Research - Preparation of the Research Personnel Legislation

-- 15. Establishing the National Aerospace Council for Improving the Scientific and Technological Ability of the Country in this Field - 16.
-Supplying the Required Funding Support for Turkish Partners to Participate in International Joint Research Projects and Developing Additional Mechanisms for This Purpose - 17.
-Determination of the Regulatory Rules on the Studies of Biotechnology and Genetic Engineering - 18.
-Determination of the National Policy on the Effective Use of Energy and Environment Friendly Renewable Energy Technologies - 19.
-Determination of the National Policy on the Environment Friendly Technologies - 20.
-Determination of the National Policy on the Technologies of Marine Sciences; Technologies for Utilizing the Marine and Submarine Resources - 21.
-Determination of the National Policy on Megascience - 22.
-Innovation Policy Researches; Spreading the Techniques of Technology-, Innovation-, and Quality-Management; Assisting Innovation at Sectoral Level - 23.
-Technology Development in Industrial Sector - 24.
-Issueing a Decree on Supporting the Expenditures of Patent, Useful Model, and Industrial Design Registrations - 25.
-Establishing the National Museum of Natural History, and Science and Technology Centers for popularising the science and technology issues
+• Training Academic Personnel; Encouraging Research; Improvement of Scholarship Systems for Doctorate and Post-Doctorate

+- 6. Stimulating the Researches in the Fields of Social Sciences and Humanities - 7.
+Issuing the Law of National Accreditation Council of Turkey

+8. New Legislation for Restructuring the Public Research Institutes, including those affliated with The Ministry of Agriculture and Rural Affairs, The Ministry of Forestry, and with The General Directorate of Rural Services.

+9. Constituting National Research and Development Budget

+10. New Arrangements Pertaining to the Decree of Government Assistance for R&D Activities Conducted by Industrial Enterprises

+11. Measures for Spreading the Venture Capital Investment Partnerships

+12. Technology and Innovation Support for the Small and Medium Sized Enterprises (SMEs)

+13. Establishing University-Industry Cooperative Research Centers

+14. Reviewing the Government Procurement Policy in Respect of Encouraging the Industrial Research in Turkey

+15. Establishing the National Aerospace Council for Improving the Scientific and Technological Ability of the Country in this Field

+16. Supplying the Required Funding Support for Turkish Partners to Participate in International Joint Research Projects and Developing Additional Mechanisms for This Purpose

+17. Determination of the Regulatory Rules on the Studies of Biotechnology and Genetic Engineering

+18. Determination of the National Policy on the Effective Use of Energy and Environment FriendlyRenewable Energy Technologies

+19. Determination of the National Policy on the Environment Friendly Technologies

+20. Determination of the National Policy on the Technologies of Marine Sciences; Technologies for Utilizing the Marine and Submarine Resources

+21. Determination of the National Policy on Megascience

+22. Innovation Policy Researches; Spreading the Techniques of Technology-, Innovation-, and Quality-Management; Assisting Innovation at Sectoral Level

+23. Technology Development in Industrial Sector

+24. Issueing a Decree on Supporting the Expenditures of Patent, Useful Model, and Industrial Design Registrations

+25. Establishing the National Museum of Natural History, and Science and Technology Centers for popularising the science and technology issues

+() Some of the articles of this Agenda have already been accomplished or will have been accomplished soon.